Critical Digital Practices

 “But lo! men have become the tools of their tools.” —Henry David Thoreau, Walden, 1847

-But just as there’s no “view from nowhere” available when we want to study some aspect of society, so it’s impossible to engage in a “practice from nowhere” when using human-made tools that have real effects on actual people, starting with you, the user of the tool.
-“Computing” is a deeply social activity; even when you’re alone with your screen, locked in private battle with data you’re trying to wrangle or the HTML code for your website, the “what,” “how,” and “why” of your activity all connect you to other people: to the designers of your computer’s hardware and operating system, to the developers who created the software you’re using, to the owners and admins of servers or platforms you may be relying on, to all those whose collective theoretical insights, technical innovations, and programming efforts, stretching back through generations, perhaps, have laid the conditions for you to accomplish your personal task.
+Computing is a deeply social activity.
+Even when you’re alone with your screen, locked in private battle with data you’re trying to wrangle or the HTML code for your website, the “what,” “how,” and “why” of your activity all connect you to other people: to the designers of your computer’s hardware and operating system, to the developers who created the software you’re using, to the owners and admins of servers or platforms you may be relying on, to all those whose collective theoretical insights, technical innovations, and programming efforts, stretching back through generations, perhaps, have laid the conditions for you to accomplish your personal task.

-It also seeks to earn the adjective by advancing, in its own small way, the cause of liberation.
-Its premise is that the more you understand about the digital tools you use, the more likely it is that the tools will serve you, rather than the other way around.
+At the end of the day, a central premise of this course is that the more you understand about the digital tools you use, the more likely it is that the tools will serve you, rather than the other way around.
 As Douglass Rushkoff writes in Program or Be Programmed: Ten Commands for a Digital Age (OR Books, 2010):

 Digital technology is programmed.
 This makes it biased toward those with the capacity to write the code.
 In a digital age, we must learn how to make the software, or risk becoming the software.
 It is not too difficult or too late to learn the code behind the things we use—or at least to understand that there is code behind their interfaces.
 Otherwise, we are at the mercy of those who do the programming, the people paying them, or even the technology itself.
 (128)

-This isn’t a programming course—although it will touch on a few programming basics.
-But as Rushkoff is suggesting here, simply to know that there is code behind an interface is to loosen somewhat its dominating grip.
+As Rushkoff suggests, simply to know that there is code behind an interface is to loosen somewhat its dominating grip.
 To understand, even in a very basic way, how that code operates is presumably to loosen it still more.
 Coding itself aside, this course assumes that even the simple step of interacting with your computer’s operating system through the command line rather than its graphical user interface (GUI) of windows and icons—one of the first steps we’ll take together—will give you a significantly greater sense of control as a digital citizen.

 Course overview